Recycling at school is easy with our Waste Education Program.

 It gives students and teachers the resources they need to support, plan, implement and maintain waste minimisation projects in their school.

-The Watch Out Waste Education Program aims to:
+Our Waste Education Program aims to:

 raise awareness of waste issues